 Probability learning can be both positive and negative

-If you know that a person close to you is driving irresponsibly, it is important that you do not take on that person's behaviour.
+If you know that a person close to you is driving irresponsibly, it is important that you do not adopt that person's behaviour.

 Taking on and learning from other people's behaviour is called learning by imitation